sourcegraph/handbook/content/departments/marketing/blog.md

 ## Adding a blog post

-Add a blog post by creating a Markdown file in one of the `blogposts` child directories using the following template as a starting point:
+Add a blog post by creating a Markdown file in one of the `sourcegraph/about` repository `content/blogposts` child directories using the following template as a starting point:

 ```markdown
 ---